 However, the whipped cream provides a creamy and smoother taste to your regular espresso shot.
 Given this, it is a great option if you want a short coffee drink that has a kick of sweetness.

-It is worth noting that you can add whipped cream to all types of coffee too.
+It is worth noting that you can add heavy cream or whipped cream to all types of coffee too.
 It is a popular choice to add to mochas, and lattes.

 We hope this article has helped you to learn more about the different kinds of coffee that is available.